 How do we teach PE?

 The children have opportunities for physical development throughout the day, through activity playtimes, games, athletics, movement, drama and dance.
-The school is developing its equipment for indoor and outdoor use and plans to install more static climbing equipment in 2019/2020.

 The school has a very active role in the Dereham Schools PE partnership.
 The children take part and are very successful in a range of sporting events.
 Often celebrating county success!

 How do we teach PSHE (including Citizenship and Relationships and Sex Education)?

 Our programme of Personal, Social and Health Education helps our pupils learn progressively more about health, hygiene, human biology, personal development and social issues from YR to Y6 in an age appropriate way.
 This learning takes place in the classroom, outside (cycling proficiency) and in our daily assemblies.
 We follow the Children’s Health Trust Scheme throughout the year.